 NeuroFuture: Conversations on Women Advancing Neuroscience Worldwide

-March 30, 2026, 2:00pm - 3:30pm PDT: Artificial Intelligence (AI) and the Brain (register with the link below)
+• March 30, 2026, 2:00pm - 3:30pm PDT: Artificial Intelligence (AI) and the Brain (watch the recording below)

 Location: Virtual